 The individuals involved in making placement decisions should ensure that a robust matching process is followed.
-They should be fully conversant with the needs of the group of young people currently placed in the service, and should take full account of any current staffing or management issues.
+They should be fully conversant with the needs of the group of young people currently placed in the service and should take full account of any current staffing or management issues.
 The service provider should develop a format for recording the matching process and the reasons for decisions which are made.
 This should include an impact assessment which clearly records the potential risks and benefits for all young people affected by the potential placement.
 When considering the referral of a child or young person for admission to a residential placement the following information, whilst not an exhaustive list, should be considered by service providers:

-- □ The positives in this potential placement, for both the young person and the existing young people - □ What can be offered which will make a difference - \Box Views of the young person about where they might live - Proximity and distance from family, friends and people who are important to the young person - Availability of resources required by the young person in the locality, for example, education, support to travel, time to travel to and from school, availability of specialist health services, etc. - □ Contact and advocacy arrangements from the placing authority, including for young people placed from outside Scotland - Desired outcomes for the young person, and skill mix of staff to help the young person to achieve those outcomes - □ Stability and consistency of staff to enable the young person to settle and begin to establish relationships - □ Capacity of the service to develop and nurture relationships with the young person; provide love and care; and recognise and respond to any trauma they may have experienced - □ Availability of staff numbers and gender mix to meet the needs of the young person and ensure they support the young person appropriately - □ Impact of the placement on young people currently living in the service - Any obvious reasons why a placement should not be made, for example, a young person with risk of sexually harmful behaviour and young people with known vulnerabilities already living in the service
+- The positives in this potential placement, for both the young person and the existing young people. - What can be offered which will make a difference. - Views of the young person about where they might live. - Proximity and distance from family, friends and people who are important to the young person.
+Providers should only accept children into placements where the United Nations Convention on the Rights of the Child (UNCRC) guidelines on direct contact with parents, carers, brothers, sisters, and friends can be adhered to.
+This should be central to upholding children's rights, good placement planning and adhered to throughout a child's placement. - Availability of resources required by the young person in the locality, for example, education, support to travel, time to travel to and from school, availability of specialist health services, etc. - Contact and advocacy arrangements from the placing authority, including for young people placed from outside Scotland.
+Before accepting a distance or cross-border placement, providers should ensure children have a named independent advocate.
+A consistent advocate should be regularly available to children throughout their care experience (before, during and after). - Desired outcomes for the young person, and skill mix of staff to help the young person to achieve those outcomes. - Stability and consistency of staff to enable the young person to settle and begin to establish relationships. - Capacity of the service to develop and nurture relationships with the young person; provide love and care; and recognise and respond to any trauma they may have experienced. - Availability of staff numbers and gender mix to meet the needs of the young person and ensure they support the young person appropriately. - Impact of the placement on young people currently living in the service. - Any obvious reasons why a placement should not be made, for example, victims being placed alongside young people they have previously been harmed by, or a young person with risk of sexually harmful behaviour and young people with known vulnerabilities already living in the service.

 If possible, provider staff should arrange to visit the young person prior to any decision being made.
-Discussion with the young person and their previous carers will not only assist with the assessment process, but should also support a smoother transition.
+Discussion with the young person and their previous carers will not only assist with the assessment process but should also support a smoother transition.
 When supporting the transition, recognition must be given to the fact that the young person is going through a major transition, which is incredibly difficult and often traumatic.